DeepLcom/deepl-python/README.md

     model that minimizes response time, at the cost of translation quality.
 - `tag_handling`: type of tags to parse before translation, options are `'html'` and `'xml'`.
+- `style_rule`: specifies a style rule to use with translation, either as a string containing the ID of the style rule, or a `StyleRuleInfo` object.
 - `extra_body_parameter`: Dictionary of extra parameters to pass in the body of the HTTP request.
 Mostly used by DeepL employees to test functionality, or for beta programs.